werlen-nevio/Most-famous-Actor/readme.md

 #### 3. **`getMostFamousActor`**
    - **Handles empty input gracefully**: Ensures that the function doesn't trigger an API call when the input field is empty.
-   - **Handles fetch errors gracefully**: Confirms that the application can handle API errors without breaking and clears the table in such cases.

 ### Running Tests